Gamma matrices, Majorana fermions, and discrete symmetries in Minkowski and Euclidean signature: Berezin Integrals

 Regarding ${Q}$ simply as a numerical matrix there is a well-known identity \be ({\rm Pf\,} {Q})^2= {\rm det\,} [{Q}], \ee which implies that the Pfaffian of a matrix is a square-root of its determinant.
 We need to interpret this statement with care.
 A linear map $L$ and a symplectic form $Q$ are rather different mathematical objects.
 A linear map $L:V\to V$ possesses eigenvalues and eigenvectors while a bilinear form $Q:V\times V\to {\mathbb C}$ does not.
 The placement of the indices on their entries indicates that their matrix representatives respond differently to a change of basis in the vector space $V$: \bea {L}&\to& {B}^{-1}{L}{B}, \quad \hbox{(Similarity transformation)},\nonumber\\ {Q}&\to& {B}^T {Q}{B}, \quad\,\,\hbox{(Congruence transformation)}. \eea From \be {\rm det\,} [ {B}^T {Q}{B} ] = {\rm det\,} [{Q}]\,{\rm det\,} [{B}]^2 \ee we see that a bilinear form does not possess a basis-independent determinant.
 We will show later that \be {\rm Pf} [{B}^T{QB}]= {\rm Pf}[{Q}] \,{\rm det}[{B}], \ee so a skew bilinear form does not possess a basis-independent Pffafian.

 To convert a linear map into a bilinear form, or {\it vice-versa\/}, we need to have some sort of ``metric" to lower or raise the first index on ${L^\alpha}_\beta$ or $Q_{\alpha\beta}$.
 For relativistic Majorana fermions in spacetime dimensions 2, 3, 4 (mod 8) this role is played by the antisymmetric charge-conjugation matrix ${\mathcal C}_{\alpha\beta}$ and its inverse $[C^{-1}]^{\alpha\beta}$.
 For pseudo-Majorana fermions in spacetime dimensions 0, 1, 2 (mod 8) the role is taken by the symmetric time-reversal matrix ${\mathcal T}_{\alpha\beta}$ and its inverse $[T^{-1}]^{\alpha\beta}$.
+For symplectic Majorana's we need to include an $\epsilon^{ab}$ acting on the labels $a,b=$ 1, 2 distinguishing the fermion pair.